 The main purpose of an author newsletter is to keep your readers up-to-date on your books and writing.

-This might include upcoming book announcements, new format availability (like the launch of the audiobook), platform changes, event dates.
+This might include upcoming book announcements, new format availability (like the launch of the audiobook), platform changes, and event dates.

-For example, here are two bits of news I included in one of my last author newsletters: an expansion from one-person to a team for various service offerings, and a livestream event on Twitch.
+For example, here are two bits of news I included in one of my last author newsletters: an expansion from one person to a team for various service offerings, and a livestream event on Twitch.
 These are two things that are relevant for my audience to know, and they both have call-to-actions, headers, and images, which we’ll touch on later.